Richard6195/Dead-reckoning-animal-movements-in-R/README.md

 #Gundog.GPS.Filter = An R function to screen for GPS anomalies, including pre-processing burst data, and combining user-defined movement thresholds (with features to account for temporal discrepancies between fixes), with Isolation forest models as a comparative method of unsupervised anomaly detection interactive summary plots are made for users to inspect the output.

 All relevant information of function inputs and outputs are detailed within the various R scripts

+# Gundog.Sim
+#Gundog.sim = Agent based modelling in R using 'fundamental' step lengths and turn angles.
+Full details given in the script